News

 Myth: Food sensitivity or intolerance is the same as a food allergy.

 Reality: Nope—these are different beasts and probably one of the biggest misunderstandings in my field!
 Allergies to food cause the immune system to make allergic antibodies to food, and as long as you are avoiding that food you should not have any symptoms.
-When exposed to a food you are allergic to, you can develop itching, flushing, swelling, hives, trouble breathing, nausea/vomiting or diarrhea within minutes.
+When exposed to a food you are allergic to, you can develop itching, flushing, swelling, hives, trouble breathing, nausea/vomiting or diarrhea and in severe cases anaphylaxis within minutes.
 Food allergies are diagnosed with blood testing or skin testing.
 It's important to note that extensive food allergy panels are NOT recommended due to the high rate of false positive testing, meaning you could test positive for a food in the blood but eat that food without experiencing any symptoms.
 This is NOT a food allergy!
 Remember the equation above: a positive test + a history suggestive of allergy = allergy.

 Myth: Allergy testing is painful and risky.